-That’s what happened with Steve and me too (and countless people we know).
+That’s what happened with Steve and me.
+(And we know a multitude of other spouses who have experienced this same situation).
 I thought Steve had totally changed.
-And what’s ironic is that he thought I had been the one to change.
-What happened to those sweet, forgiving, totally starry-eyed people who didn’t pick at each other constantly?
+And what’s ironic is that he thought I had changed!
+This caused us both to wonder what happened to our sweetheart who didn’t continually irritate and pick at us.

 Our Mythical Mate

-“Over time, we try to find the beauty of the beginning of the relationship.
-It wasn’t as beautiful as it seemed.
+“Over time, we try to find the beauty we had in the beginning of the relationship.
+But in reality it wasn’t as beautiful as it seemed.
 We were seeing a ‘mythical mate.’
 We created fantasy images of the person we desired out of a few characteristics we were drawn to.
 This delusion met our needs.”

-The more I’ve lived with my husband, the more I see how disillusioned I was at the beginning of our relationship.
-What I thought was real was actually more of my fantasies (hopes and dreams) making it appear real.
+But this delusion or mythical mate illusion doesn’t last forever.
+It just can’t.
+We can only shelf reality for a period of time.
+Eventually it catches up with us.
+Looking back, I now see how naive I was at the beginning of our relationship.
+What I thought was real love was actually more of my fantasies (hopes and dreams) making it all appear real.

-A while ago, I heard a pastor talking about new love.
-He said issues of the heart try to fool you into thinking that it’s REAL love.
-In reality it’s really a fake, surface type of “love” instead.
-This illusional love really isn’t love at all but the love of a certain type of feeling, disguised as love.
+A while ago, I heard a pastor talk about this type of love.
+He explained that issues of the heart can fool you into thinking that you’re experiencing REAL love.
+But instead it’s a fake, illusional type of “love.”
+It really isn’t love at all.
+It’s actually a certain type of feeling, disguised as love.

-He said that many people think that the tingly, goose bump, “I can hardly think or eat or sleep because of the intoxicating feelings I have for this person feeling” is true love.
-And when that type of feeling goes away, then the “I love you, but I’m not IN love with you” dialogue rears its ugly head.
-It then devastates the person to whom it is aimed.
+He said that many people think the tingly, goose bump, “I can hardly think or eat or sleep because of the intoxicating feelings I have for this person feeling” is true love.
+But when that type of feeling goes away, then the dialogue of “I love you, but I’m not IN love with you” rears its ugly head as an excuse to “move on.”

-So often people fall in love with the idea of love.
-They love the feeling of love, rather than the real person.
-They’re in love with an image of a person —the myth, the illusion of the person they projected them to be.
-That is because of the feelings they brought out in them—feelings they wanted to feel.
+The problem is that too many people fall in love with the feeling of love.
+However, they’re actually in love with the image of a person.
+They love the myth—the illusion of the person they projected them to be.
+They loved the feelings this person brought out in them—feelings they wanted to feel.
 In reality, that is a surface type of relationship.
-It’s more about “me, me, me” rather than biblical love.
-Biblical, true love is sacrificial, serving, and WALKING in love.
-It’s about showing the person love and grace, rather than just voicing it without the actions to back it all.
+It’s more about “me, me, me” rather than true, biblical love.
+Biblical love is sacrificial.
+It takes serving each other, and WALKING in love.
+It’s about showing the person love and grace, rather than just voicing it without backing those words up with actions.